JSON to Zod Schema Converter

-Generate Zod schema definitions from JSON with AI.
+Generate Zod schema definitions from JSON objects and API responses with AI — free, no login required.

 Zod is the most popular TypeScript validation library — but writing schemas manually for every API response is tedious.
 Paste any JSON object and instantly get a Zod schema with inferred types and a ready-to-use TypeScript type via z.infer<>.